blueloveTH/keras4torch/docs/docs/index.md

 + ... ...

-The module or algorithm should contain a doc string, following the example format as below.
+The module or algorithm should contain a doc string, following the example format below.

 ```txt
 Squeeze-and-Excitation Module 1D